astaponkus/coursework-agent-site/terms.md

 Consent to receive SMS messages is not associated with the purchase of any goods or services.

+Coursework Agent is a private, personal-use application.
+The sole intended SMS recipient is the owner of the application.

+The owner intentionally configures their own mobile phone number to receive messages from Coursework Agent.
+This configuration constitutes the owner's express consent to receive SMS messages from the application.

+Messages may include coursework reminders, assignment and exam deadlines, study-progress notifications, scheduled-event reminders, and responses to messages sent to Coursework Agent.

+SMS consent may be withdrawn at any time by replying **STOP**.
+Reply **HELP** for assistance.

 ## Opt-Out

 You may stop receiving SMS messages at any time by replying **STOP** to a message.